Nicolas-Schonau/sports-data-analysis/README.md

 **Note**: for some reason, the data show some discrepancies with the ones found on [mlb.com/stats](https://www.mlb.com/stats/), but all comply with the ones on [Baseball-Reference](https://www.baseball-reference.com/).

+## Python

-## Python use : Can money buy wins?
+### Case : Can money buy wins?

 SQL and Python can be used at the same time to perform some calculations on the data and get some visualisations.
 A [Jupyter notebook](https://github.com/Nicolas-Schonau/SQL-Python-and-the-Major-League-Baseball/blob/master/wins_payroll_correlation.ipynb) is available to explain how both languages can be used in order to answer the question: "Is there a correlation between salaries spendings and the number of wins a team can get?"
 In other words, "can money buy wins?"

+## PowerBi

+### Case: Pitchers' stats and styles

+Based on the data imported in the PostgreSQl database, a PowerBi dashboard presents the pitching stats for the 2019 season, along with more detailed informations on the style of each pitcher.
+The dashboard can be consulted [online](https://app.powerbi.com/view?r=eyJrIjoiNjU4ZGQ3ZGItMTY4MC00NDE5LWFjN2ItY2FkZDM2NWY3NTg2IiwidCI6IjU2OTI1ZTJjLWVjZmYtNDllYi1iYmYwLWU2YTNiM2NmYzg1YyJ9), and the .pbix file can be downloaded [here](https://github.com/Nicolas-Schonau/sports-data-analysis/blob/master/Pitching_stats_and_styles.pbix].